 The Limited Stakeholder user role provides access to view and subscribe to the status dashboard, and does not show any other parts of PagerDuty.
 This access level is great for teams who don't need to see all of the alerts, schedules, and responder details in your account.

-To set up a Limited Stakeholder user, go to Configuration Users Permissions & Teams.
-The Limited Stakeholder option is listed under the Fixed roles.
+To set up a Limited Stakeholder user, go to Configuration Users click the name of the desired user Permissions & Teams tab Edit select Limited Stakeholder from the Fixed roles dropdown.
 Please contact your account representative if you want to purchase more Stakeholder licenses in our new, lower cost packages.

 Required User Permissions